This post may contain affiliate links. Please read ourย disclosure policy.

 I’m going to “prove” to you this dessert is not only delicious, but good for you too.
 You know, just like a proof you would solve in Math class.

-The best part of this decadent dessert is the entire batch of brownies consists of 4 tablespoon of butter in combination with 2 tablespoon of Canola Oil.
+The best part of this decadent dessert is the entire batch of brownies consists of 4 tbsp of butter in combination with 2 tbsp of Canola Oil.
 The oil replaces some of the fat without adding additional saturated fat.
 Hey, it’s something since most brownies contain at least 1 stick (or 8 tbsp) of butter.

 In addition, these indulgent Double Chocolate Blueberry Brownies are made with Whole Wheat Flour which contain protein and fiber.